ibm-cloud-docs/security-services/deployment-guide.md

 #### 3. Delete reclamation claims
 {: #deployment-guide-undeploy-reclamation}

-Before undeploying the "1 - core-security-services-kms", you need to delete the reclamation claims for the resources deleted from the previous steps.
+Before undeploying the `1 - core-security-services-kms`, you need to delete the reclamation claims for the resources deleted from the previous steps.
 Reclamation allows you to restore deleted resources for up to one week.
-However, any reclamation that is still active prevents from deleting the resource group managed by the "1 - core-security-services-kms":
+However, any reclamation that is still active prevents from deleting the resource group managed by the `1 - core-security-services-kms`:

-* Log in to the target {{site.data.keyword.cloud_notm}} account with the CLI
+- Log in to the target {{site.data.keyword.cloud_notm}} account with the CLI
-* Run `ibmcloud resource reclamations` to view the full list of reclamation.
+- Run `ibmcloud resource reclamations` to view the full list of reclamation.
 You can identify the exact reclamations to delete as they are planned to be deleted in one week after the date for which the resource was deleted.
-* For each reclamation, execute `ibmcloud resource reclamation-delete <reclamation-id>`.
+- For each reclamation, execute `ibmcloud resource reclamation-delete <reclamation-id>`.
 The reclamation-id is the ID provided in the results from ibmcloud resource reclamations listing.
-* Run `ibmcloud resource reclamations` again to ensure the reclamations have been fully deleted
+- Run `ibmcloud resource reclamations` again to ensure the reclamations have been fully deleted

 More details are available [here](/docs/account?topic=account-resource-reclamation&interface=cli).

-#### 4. Undeploy "1 - core-security-services-kms"
+#### 4. Undeploy `1 - core-security-services-kms`
 {: #deployment-guide-undeploy-kms}

-You can now undeploy "11 - core-security-services-kmse" in the project.
+You can now undeploy `1 - core-security-services-kms` in the project.

 #### 5. Delete project
 {: #deployment-guide-undeploy-project}